arielperez82/arielperez.io/public/cv/Ariel_Perez_Resume_2025.md

 Empowered music content creators and marketers with a suite of tools that optimize the way that music content is promoted, shared, and monetized.

 - Designed and developed an application that grew to tens of thousands of users with no marketing and only a 2-person team.
-- Closed a partnership deal with TuneCore, the premier digital music distribution company with one of the largest music catalogs in the world.
+- Closed a partnership deal with TuneCore, the premier digital music distribution company with one of the largest music catalogs in the world, expanding our user base and increasing revenue opportunities.

 ### [**Try the World**](https://trytheworld.com/)